The Boweimar is a mix between a Boxer and a Weimaraner.

-- The have several nicknames including the Weim, the Grey Ghost, and the Silver Ghost.
+- They have several nicknames including the Weim, the Grey Ghost, and the Silver Ghost.

 Physical Traits of the Boweimar

-The Boweimar has a short coat that is usually black but also be sometimes brown.
+The Boweimar has a short coat that is usually black but also is sometimes brown.
 It has white spots or markings.

 He is likely to share many of the characteristics of the parent breeds and may vary depending on which breed is more dominant.